Frequently Asked Questions - Music Technology

 The Music Technology program at MSU is an integration of music composition, audio technology/engineering, and interdisciplinary collaboration with a particular emphasis on music for visual media.

-No. Not Exactly… Studio/live recording and sound reinforcement are integral to the Music Technology degree program, and several of our graduates have gone on to pursue careers as studio/live recording and sound reinforcement engineers, however recording and audio engineering are not the sole focus of the degree.
-The Music Technology program at MSU is a broad-based degree program that requires and encourages students to study a broad range of areas such as music composition, sound synthesis, sound design, audio for video, sound for theater, entertainment business, etc. as well as areas/topics outside of music that provide students with the broad range of skills and experience needed to forge their own pathways in this constantly-changing field.
+Not Exactly...
+Although Studio/live recording and sound reinforcement are integral to the Music Technology degree program, and several of our graduates have gone on to pursue careers as studio/live recording and sound reinforcement engineers, recording and sound reinforcement are not the sole focus of the degree.
+The Music Technology program at MSU is a broad-based degree program that requires and encourages students to study a diverse range of topics such as music composition, sound synthesis, sound design, audio for video and games, sound for theater, entertainment business, etc. as well as areas/topics outside of music that provide students with the broad range of skills and experience needed to forge their own pathways in this constantly-changing field.

 Is Music Technology at MSU a Music Degree?